gigerlin/easyRPC/README.md

 });
 ```
 ### Server Side
-On the server side, a server is required to instantiate the requested remote objects and process the method invokations.
+On the server side, a server is required to instantiate the requested remote objects and process the method invocations.

 ```javascript
 var express = require('express');